 • age: infancy or childhood

-• episodic facial flushing, watery diarrhea, or bronchoconstriction
+• episodic facial flushing, watery diarrhoea, or bronchoconstriction

 • absent right ventricular lift or heave